 Fun fact: Above ground, the train station is not only ingenious in terms design and architecture, there’s a special spot down below too.
 Techno lovers can dance the night away in a nightclub that’s right below the train station!
 The body heat and energy generated from all that dancing is recycled to power the club’s lights and sound!
 How cool is that?

-To join the conversation visit this post on Instagram.
+Curious for more?
+Join the conversation visit this post on Instagram.